 4. Chios Masticha – Mastic gum, derived from the white resin of masticha trees exclusively grown on the island of Chios, is also a PDO product.
 Studies have shown that chewing masticha can be a good way to treat ulcers and other stomach ailments.
 You can find masticha unprocessed, in small pieces that become soft and chewy when eaten, or in the form of the traditional gum.
 Masticha is the healthiest chewable treat on the market.
 The traditional (and tedious) harvesting and cultivation of mastiha was included by UNESCO in 2014 on its list of Intangible Cultural Heritage and recognized as significant universal expression of heritage.
 Which means that it should be protected at all costs!

 5. Greek saffron – Considered by chefs and foodies as one of the best in the world, Greek-produced saffron has a coloring strength of 256 – that’s 45 points higher than the minimum international standard.
 The use of saffron dates back to ancient times and was (and still is) praised for its pharmaceutical and aphrodisiac properties so much so that Cleopatra used it in her daily beauty routine.
 You’ll find stories about saffron and its wonders in the Old Testament and in the tales of Homer.
-Look for it in the spices department under the name “Krokos” and make sure it’s a product of the Saffron Cooperative of Kozani, which also makes saffron- infused teas.
+Look for it in the spices department under the name “Krokos” and make sure it’s a product of the Saffron Cooperative of Kozani, like this one and which also makes saffron-infused herbal teas like the one I love especially in winter.
 The town of Kozani in northern Greece is renowned for its high quality saffron.